wordofwarning/wordofwarning.org/current/2023-haphazard/index.md

 Playful, quirky, engaging, and sometimes plain daft: Haphazard is for kids and their adults, adults and *their* adults — anyone looking for a different day out!

 A free Live Art takeover of <a href="https://z-arts.org/events/haphazard-2" target="_blank">Z-arts</a> **on Saturday 22 July from Noon to 3pm**.
+Have a look at some [artist images](/galleries/2023-haphazardpre) & read their [programme notes](/current/2023-haphazard/programme).
 Turn up at any time, come and go as you please… and expect the unexpected!

 *Lasers firing, slinkies dancing, book-learned mime, and a shower of confetti.<br>A flock of birds — scoundrels of the sky, laying woollen eggs, making dreams come true.<br>A bold pink giant spinning jellyfish.<br>One small nibble for mouse, one giant bite for micekind.<br>Magical bananas and a micro(wave) puppet show.<br>A nice big tower held together with cream.<br>Touch, mess, and play with everything — things are popping…*